-We are the nation's largest nonprofit, non-partisan, grassroots national security organization with 750,000 members and more than 12,000 volunteer activists focused on educating, engaging, and mobilizing citizens and elected officials to impact legislative outcomes to protect America.
+We are the nation's premier nonprofit, non-partisan, grassroots national security organization with over one million members and almost 100,000 volunteer activists.
+ACT for America Education is focused on educating, engaging, training, and mobilizing citizens to ensure the safety and security of Americans against all threats foreign and domestic while preserving civil liberties guaranteed by the U.S. Constitution.